 1.17 Wading or swimming on club waters is not allowed unless directed by the Committee.

 1.18 No guns, crossbows or weapons of any kind are permitted on club waters unless expressly authorised by the Committee for pest control.
 Any knives carried must be either fishing equipment or eating utensils.

 1.19 Disabled members have priority over swims designed for disabled anglers.

-1.20 All members must be in possession of a suitable landing net (landing nets at Rookery and Shortheath must be a minimum size of 6cms (30 inches) across the arms or diameter) and it should be used for all sizeable fish to ensure mouth damage is minimised.
+1.20 All members must be in possession of a suitable landing net (landing nets at Rookery and Shortheath must be a minimum size of 30 inches across the arms or diameter, and it should be used for all sizeable fish to ensure fish safety, mouth damage etc.

 1.21 Any keep net used on OAC waters should be no less than 2 metres in length and 35cm in diamter (rectangular size 35cm by 30cm) and incorporating a micromesh to avoid damage to the fins of the fish (excluding Shortheath and Rookery see rule 4.2 and 5.9).
 No carp apart from crucian carp are allowed to be put into keep nets when pleasure fishing.

 1.23 For all matches listed on the fixture list there will be no pleasure fishing on the venue within 2 hours of the scheduled start of the match.
 It will be at the discretion of the Match Secretary after the commencement of the match, wether swims are available for pleasure anglers.

 1.24 No tins cans opened or unopened apart from drink cans, are allowed on any club waters.